eksctl-io/eksctl/README.md

 eksctl delete cluster --name=<name> [--region=<region>]
 ```
 ### Scaling
-A node group can be scaled by using the `scale nodegroup` command.
+A nodegroup can be scaled by using the `scale nodegroup` command.
 For example, to scale to 5 nodes:

 ```
 eksctl scale nodegroup --name=<clustername> --nodes=5